President of the Dominican Republic

 The president of the Dominican Republic (Presidente de la República Dominicana) is both the head of state and head of government of the Dominican Republic.
 The presidential system was established in 1844, following the proclamation of the republic during the Dominican War of Independence.
-The President of the Dominican Republic is styled Your Excellency, Mr. President during his time in office.
-His official residence is the National Palace.
+The president of the Dominican Republic is styled Your Excellency, Mr. President during his time in office.
+His official residence is the Palacio Nacional.